ThomasBittner1/KangarooDocumentation/kangaroo/docs/puppet/puppetGeneral.md

 ![Alt text](../images/puppetLimbs_featureCrossCtrls.jpg)

 #### Shape on All Ctrls
 Animators often ask for the global attributes to be accessible on each ctrl.
-But in Maya you cannot add one attributes onto more than one ctrl, and the closest thing how to solve this is putting the attributes on a shape node.
+But in Maya you cannot add one attribute onto more than one ctrl, and the closest thing how to solve this is putting the attributes on a shape node.
 In Maya you can create one shape node and make it appear on more than one transform (ctrl).
 ![Alt text](../images/puppetLimbs_shapeNode.jpg)